Abel Weldetinsae Kidane (Ethiopian Public Health Institute)

 Abel is a researcher of environmental health and toxicology at Ethiopian Public Health Institute.
 He is interested on the interaction of chemicals and microbes with human environment.
 He is engrossed in understanding the mechanisms of toxicant action at molecular and genetic level, while enunciating its significant contribution for disease prognosis.

-Ajit Singh is a postdoctoral Research Fellow in the group of Professor Roy Harrison but due to start as a postdoctoral researcher on WP2 of the ASAP project in March.
-His PhD research included the investigation of the combined influence of aerosols and meteorology on visibility and tropospheric chemistry, supervised by Dr Francis Pope.
+Ajit Singh is a postdoctoral Research Fellow in the group of Professor Francis Pope.
+Currently, he is working on WP2 and WP5 of the ASAP project.
+His PhD research included the investigation of the combined influence of aerosols and meteorology on visibility and tropospheric chemistry, supervised by Professor Pope.

 Professor Alison Brown (Cardiff University)